-Prerequisites: DP 242; and DP 260 or DP 162 Corequisite: DP 269 or DP 257 or DP 253; and CPCA 121
+Prerequisites: DP 242; and DP 260 or DP 162 Corequisite: DP 238 or DP 253 or DP 269 or DP 272; and

 This capstone course is designed to allow students to apply the foundation of systems analysis and design, database design and programming to a significant data processing system.
 A team approach to problem analysis, the development and presentation of a proposed data processing solution, the building of a demonstrable prototype of the system and the development of a significant portion of the system will be emphasized.
 Periodic and timely progress reports to the class, the development of job search, written and oral communication skills will be expected.
 3 hrs. lecture, 2 hrs. lab by arrangement/wk.